Wildfire Smoke and Pets: Impacts & Tips for Protection

 by | Jun 16, 2023 | Animal Wisdom, Safety

 Forest fires aren’t going away anytime soon.
-As we all deal with this challenge, it’s important to note the humans are not the only ones impacted by the poor air quality.
+As we all deal with this challenge, it’s important to note that humans are not the only ones impacted by poor air quality.
 Talking about wildfire smoke and pets right now is also very, very important.
 Our animals are just as vulnerable to the effect, and it’s crucial to consider their welfare as well as our own.

 The Impacts on Animal Health